Chris Heston: 2016

 Heston started the 2016 season in the Giants' bullpen.
 He was optioned down to Triple-A after four appearances, and spent the rest of the season in the minors or on the disabled list.

 Seattle Mariners (2017)

 On December 7, 2016, Heston was traded to the Seattle Mariners for a player to be named later.

 Los Angeles Dodgers

 On May 26, 2017, he was claimed off waivers by the Los Angeles Dodgers.

 Minnesota Twins (2017)

-Heston was claimed off waivers by the Minnesota Twins on June 7, 2017.
-He was outrighted to AAA on June 16, 2017, when they purchased the contract of Adam Wilk.
-He elected free agency on November 6, 2017.
+On June 7, 2017, Heston was claimed off waivers by the Minnesota Twins.
+He was removed from the 40–man roster and sent outright to Triple–A on June 16, when they purchased the contract of Adam Wilk.
+In 8 games (6 starts) for Rochester, Heston struggled to an 0–3 record and 10.00 ERA with 12 strikeouts across 27 innings of work.
+He elected free agency following the season on November 6.

 San Francisco Giants

 On January 24, 2018, Heston signed a minor league contract to return to the San Francisco Giants.
 He was released by the organization on July 27, 2018.

 Personal life

 Heston is currently a real estate agent in Melbourne, Florida.